Stanford Veteran Programs Are More Accessible Than You Think

 1. Highest Earning Potential

-Stanford graduates earn $122,900 at the 10-year mark – 258% higher than the national median.
-Computer Science graduates start at $136,000+.
+Probably should have led with this section, honestly.
+Stanford graduates pull $122,900 at the 10-year mark — that’s 258% higher than the national median.
+Computer Science graduates start north of $136,000.
+The earning power alone changes the entire cost-benefit calculation for veterans weighing their GI Bill options.

 2. Silicon Valley Location

-• Entrepreneurship resources and startup funding
+• Entrepreneurship resources and startup funding for veteran founders

 3. Strong Veteran Community